Published Aug 27, 2021

 An Advanced Degree for Higher-Level Filmmaking

 MovieMaker Magazine took a special interest in the Film Production MFA program, which helps advanced filmmakers quickly sharpen their skills by earning a degree in just 12 months.
-Students cover high-end film concepts like dramatic storytelling elements, the responsibilities of a director, and experimental filmmaking.
+Students cover high-end film concepts like dramatic storytelling elements, the responsibilities of a director, and independent filmmaking.
 Their final course, Business of Film, covers topics like marketing movies at film festivals, how to negotiate deals, and how to create a film trailer.

 “The best way to learn about filmmaking is to make films, and this program provides that priceless hands-on-experience, while also connecting students with industry professionals through virtual alumni mixers and networking workshops,” MovieMaker noted.